Hiroki111/rate-limiter/README.md

 }
 ```

-See `cmd/server/main.go` to see a working example.
+See `cmd/server/main.go` for a working example.

 ## Local Development & Testing